*Last updated 21.04.2020

 For the very latest guidance and advice, please visit: gov.uk/coronavirus.

-Wiltshire Council has implemented its Local Outbreak Management Plan (LOMP).
-For the Local Outbreak Management Plan to be as successful as possible, it relies on the co-operation, goodwill, and perseverance of everyone living, working or visiting the county.
+For the ‘roadmap‘ out of lockdown to continue to be as successful as possible, it relies on the co-operation, goodwill, and perseverance of everyone living, working or visiting the county. .
 By working together, everyone in Wiltshire can play their part in reducing the spread of Coronavirus.

 While it’s reassuring to know there are plans in place at a local level to manage Covid-19, local Wiltshire residents might also require some practical information to go with it.
 We’ve done some research to see what’s currently happening with Wiltshire essential services: Recycling Centres, Libraries, Car Parks, Markets, Parks and Public Toilets.